What is Azure Boards?

 A team refers to a group of project members who work in a particular product area.
 Those areas are represented as area paths.
 Area paths are hierarchical paths that denote the possible areas of ownership in an organization.
 A team is defined by a name, its members, and its area paths.

 Boards, Backlogs, Sprints rely on team configurations.
 For example, if you want to add a Kanban board or product backlog, you define a team.
 For more information on teams, see About teams and Agile tools.

 Install and manage extensions

 An extension is an installable unit that adds new capabilities to your projects.
-You can find extensions in the Visual Studio Marketplace, Azure DevOps tab to support planning and tracking of work items, sprints, scrums, and more and collaboration among team members.
+Find extensions in the Visual Studio Marketplace, Azure DevOps tab.
+Extensions can support planning and tracking of work items, sprints, scrums, and more and collaboration among team members.